YTNahid/tictactoe/README.md

-This project is for OOP course.
+This project is for varsity's OOP course.
 TicTacToe game with AI.